osamuaoki/dot-vim/plugins.md

 very nice by coloring all of them in RED.

-This is really useful in combination of vim-airline reporting the first occurance of such tailing whitespace line as warning.
+This is really useful in combination of vim-airline reporting the first occurrence of such tailing whitespace line as warning.

-Unlike vim's native feature `listchars` with `list`, this doesn't interfare with screen copy by mouse etc.
+Unlike vim's native feature, `listchars` with `list`, this doesn't interfere with screen copy by mouse etc.

 ## Lint checks